 Last thought: if you’re a poet, you’re probably pretty good at using words.
 Whether it’s in a tweet, a letter to a representative, or a conversation with your neighbor, you can use your talent for language to advocate for what you believe is just.

-Annie Kim is the author of Into the Cyclorama, winner of the Michael Waters Poetry Prize (Southern Indiana Review Press, 2016) and a 2017 Kirkus Review selection for Best Indie Poetry Books of the Year.
-Her poems have appeared, or are forthcoming, in journals such as The Kenyon Review, The Cincinnati Review, Pleiades, Four Way Review, Ninth Letter, and Crab Orchard Review.
-A graduate of Warren Wilson College’s MFA Program for Writers and the recipient of fellowships from the Virginia Center for Creative Arts and Hambidge Center, Kim is an editor for DMQ Review and works at the University of Virginia School of Law as the Assistant Dean for Public Service.
-Read more at anniekim.net.
+Annie Kim is a recovering lawyer, poet, and amateur classical violinist.
+Her first book, Into the Cyclorama, won the Michael Waters Poetry Prize (Southern Indiana Review Press, 2016) and was a 2017 Kirkus Review Best Indie Poetry Book of the Year selection.
+Annie’s poems have appeared in journals such as Beloit Poetry Journal, Cincinnati Review, Kenyon Review, Narrative and Pleiades, and she has received residencies from the Virginia Center for Creative Arts and the Hambidge Center for Creative Arts and Sciences.
+She works at the University of Virginia School of Law as the Assistant Dean for Public Service in Charlottesville, Virginia and is an editor at DMQ Review.

 WHAT WRITERHOUSE STUDENTS ARE SAYING ABOUT ANNIE